-8 Opinion of the Chief Internal Auditor
+9 Opinion of the Chief Internal Auditor

-8.1 Audit activity and performance is detailed in the Annual Report by the Chief Internal Auditor for the year 20118/19 Chief Auditor has given the following opinion in respect of the effectiveness of the governance arrangements in place.
+9.1 Audit activity and performance will be detailed in the Annual Report by the Chief Internal Auditor for the year 2019/20 when it is presented to the Council's Audit Committee.
+The draft report contains the Chief Internal Auditor's opinion in respect of the effectiveness of the governance arrangements in place, as follows: -

-"In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2018/19, subject to management implementation of the agreed actions detailed in Internal Audit reports."
+"In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2019/20, subject to management implementation of the agreed actions detailed in Internal Audit reports."

-9 Areas for review /continued improvement action
+10 Areas for review /continued improvement action